cm3277/ZombieCommander/README.md

 # ZombieCommander
-My first finished and published app. made in 2013 as a junior in highschool so don't judge my design skills too harshly!
-Not currently on the play store anymore as I have stopped supporting the game.
+My first finished and published app. made in 2013 as a junior in highschool - I promise my design skills have improved Not currently on the play store anymore as I have stopped supporting the game.

 Description from the play store: